axelerant/mdtt/README.md

 source:
   type: json
   data: https://dev.legacy-system.com/api/v1/users
-  # The pointer where all the list of items resides.
+  # One-level up pointer where the data resides.
 Refer https://github.com/halaxa/json-machine#what-is-json-pointer-anyway for examples
   selector: "/results/-/employees"
   # Datasource basic authentication credentials.
 Note that the key is same as mentioned in the test specification.
 This is optional if the endpoint is publicly accessible.
   credential: source